babelfish-for-postgresql/babelfish_project_website/_includes/releases/babelfish-1.2.1.md

 Babelfish 1.2.1 is compatible with the latest major version (Babelfish 1.2.0); a dump/restore is not required to upgrade to the newer version.
 To upgrade:

-1. Install the new binaries; for details, see [Compiling Babelfish From Source] (https://babelfishpg.org/docs/installation/compiling-babelfish-from-source/).
+1. Install the new binaries; for details, see [Compiling Babelfish From Source](https://babelfishpg.org/docs/installation/compiling-babelfish-from-source/).

 2. Start the new server.